Skip to navigation Skip to content

 10

-Check if an appointment is required + Read more ...
+Check if an appointment is needed + Read more ...

 Check the customer's circumstances.
-An appointment should occur if the customer is due to have a review or has been outside Australia for a reasonable time.
+An appointment should occur if the customer:

 For help, see General reviews and Service Updates for job seekers, students, trainees or Australian Apprentices.